-Did you know out of the approximately 300,000 people who call Granada home, 82,000 of them are college students?
+Did you know out of the approximately 300,000 people who call Granada home, 82,000 of them are study abroad college students?
 With that many students milling around the city, there is a continual focus on student life, making Granada an endlessly entertaining and incredibly affordable place to study.
 However, there are a few extra-special features that truly set Granada apart from any other “student city,” so without further ado:

 Most everyone has heard of tapas and associates the small-plate wonders with Spain, but the tapa tradition is especially unique in Granada.
 Almost anywhere else, a “tapa” can be ordered for around 2-3 euros each; in Granada, however, tapas are free.
 Yes, free.
 The result is a thriving foodie scene for students and “real adults” alike, where each beverage is accompanied by a small-plate.
 Traditionally, there are different “rounds” of tapas, meaning even if you stay in the same place all night, you’ll try a different tapa each round.
 I'm a foodie at heart, so this is where I take the majority of my pictures.
 Some of my favorite tapas include berenjenas con miel from La Cueva de 1900, calamares fritos from El Rincón de Rodri, and bacalao estilo Portugués at Bar Poë.